Mipmap: Anisotropic filtering

 When a texture is viewed at a steep angle, the filtering should not be uniform in each direction (it should be anisotropic rather than isotropic), and a compromise resolution is required.
 If a higher resolution is used, the cache coherence goes down, and the aliasing is increased in one direction, but the image tends to be clearer.
 If a lower resolution is used, the cache coherence is improved, but the image is overly blurry.
 This would be a tradeoff of MIP level of detail (LOD) for aliasing vs blurriness.
 However anisotropic filtering attempts to resolve this trade-off by sampling a non isotropic texture footprint for each pixel rather than merely adjusting the MIP LOD.
 This non isotropic texture sampling requires either a more sophisticated storage scheme or a summation of more texture fetches at higher frequencies.

-Summed-area tables

-Summed-area tables can conserve memory and provide more resolutions.
-However, they again hurt cache coherence, and need wider types to store the partial sums, which are larger than the base texture's word size.
-Thus, modern graphics hardware does not support them.